Who's being trained here; them or me?!

 Advice for part-time workers:

-If you work part time, your puppy needs the same attention, not being kennelled longer than six hours per day maximum (not including nights).
+If you work part time, your mature puppy needs the same attention, not being kennelled longer than six hours per day maximum (not including nights).
+Obviously, the kennel option needs to be age appropriate (see above for age related lengths and training tips).

 Advice for full-time workers: